EU's Barnier says Brexit must keep bloc's single market intact

 BRUSSELS (Reuters) - The European Union’s Brexit negotiator said on Tuesday any agreement with Britain on their future relationship must respect the bloc’s single market rules.

-Speaking after holding talks with Britain’s Brexit minister Dominic Raab in Brussels on Tuesday, Barnier said the unprecedented talks were entering the final stage.
+Speaking after holding talks with Brexit secretary Dominic Raab in Brussels on Tuesday, Barnier said the unprecedented talks were entering the final stage.

 He said that the last negotiating session in July moved both sides closer to finding agreement on their post-Brexit cooperation on security, but the future economic relationship was still far off.